SC3-Consulting/dlq-msg-router/README.md

 Azure Container Apps utilise ephemeral storage.
 Extracting a physical CSV file (e.g., `reports/telemetry_dashboard.csv`) via the Azure CLI requires elevated container execution privileges (`Microsoft.App/containerApps/getAuthToken/action`).
 Granting these privileges to standard operational identities violates least-privilege principles.

 The chosen solution enforces a **Report-to-Log pattern**.
 The orchestrator (`src/run_agent.py`) intercepts the generation of CSV rows and prints them to standard output with a strict `CSV_EXPORT|` prefix.
 This data is ingested securely by the integrated Azure Log Analytics workspace, where it can be natively queried and exported without requiring direct container interaction.

+### 3. AMQP Connection Multiplexing & Thread Safety
+The Azure Python SDK for Service Bus can experience severe socket exhaustion and `amqp:connection:forced` crashes if multiple threads attempt to instantiate separate underlying AMQP 1.0 connections simultaneously.

+To solve this, the architecture employs a Thread-Safe Singleton pattern (`ServiceBusClientFactory`).
+The orchestrator establishes a single, resilient TCP connection to the Azure Service Bus and uses strict `threading.Lock()` controls to safely multiplex concurrent DLQ receivers and senders across the thread pool.
+This drastically reduces the network footprint and prevents SNAT port exhaustion on the container.

+### 4. Autonomous Cache Maintenance
+The pipeline's Idempotency Store (Gate B) relies on a local database to track UUIDs and block duplicate processing.
+Over time, in a high-throughput environment, this storage would natively expand until it caused an Out-Of-Memory (OOM) or Disk Full crash on the ephemeral container instance.

+To guarantee zero-touch, long-term stability, the orchestrator spawns a decoupled `disk_cleanup_daemon` on a background thread.
+This daemon wakes hourly to sweep the local cache, safely purging expired DBM keys and ensuring the container's memory footprint remains permanently bounded.

 ## The 5-Gate Triage Architecture